 A first DUI is graded as a first-degree misdemeanor according to case law, which means you will be required to disclose it on most Florida job applications.
 It can therefore affect your future educational and professional opportunities.
 If you are considering the services of an experienced Hernando County DUI defense lawyer as a part of your defense strategy, it is best to contact such a lawyer as soon as possible after your arrest.

 Certain circumstances are considered aggravating circumstances for DUI no matter if you are on your first or a subsequent offense.
 If you had a BAC of .15 or higher or were accompanied by a minor in the commission of your DUI offense, you will face additional penalties.
 Your first DUI penalties will be enhanced to a maximum jail sentence of nine months, a fine of $1,000-$2,000, and mandatory installation of an ignition interlock device, which you must pay for, for at least six months.
 An experienced DUI defense lawyer serving the Brooksville area can help you fight against these enhanced penalties or other first DUI penalties in Hernando County.

-If you are facing your first DUI in Hernando County, Citrus County, or Sumter County, contact Ashley M. Aulls, P.A..
-Experienced DUI defense attorney Ashley Aulls has over 15 years of defending criminal defense clients like you, and putting their needs first.
-Call (352) 593-4115 today to see what experienced defense lawyer Ashley Aulls can do for your first DUI case.
+If you’re facing your first DUI in Hernando County, Citrus County, or Sumter County, contact The Law Office of Ashley Aulls, P.A..
+The experienced DUI defense attorney Ashley Aulls has practiced law since 1996, defending criminal defense clients like you and putting their needs first.
+For a free consultation, call (352) 593-4115 today to see what experienced defense lawyer Ashley Aulls can do for your first DUI case.